-They do equally well in shaded outdoor areas or indoors as houseplants.
-With regular deadheading, you can expect abundant blooms far into the autumn months.
+They do equally well in a part-shaded outdoor space or indoors as houseplants.
+You can expect abundant blooms far into the autumn months with regular deadheading.

-When keeping Impatiens indoors, it’s a good idea to use a hanging basket and keep the plant in a bright, window where it will receive indirect sunlight.
+When keeping Impatiens indoors, it’s a good idea to use a hanging basket and keep the plant in a bright window where it will receive indirect sunlight.

-Unlike some types of house and container plants, you do not want the surface of the soil to become dry during the spring and summer months.
+Unlike some types of house and container plants, you do not want the soil’s surface to become dry during the spring and summer months.

 Indoors, check your Impatiens every day to see if it needs water.
 Don’t overdo it, though.
 Soggy soil tends to lead to root rot.

 Give your Impatiens a water-soluble fertilizer like this once a week to encourage your plants to begin blooming early in the spring and continue throughout the summer and the autumn months.

 Remember to deadhead very frequently to help prevent your Impatiens from becoming leggy and ungainly.

 #4 – Cosmos